SPFlow/SPFlow/README.md

 ## Interacting With Models

 Interacting with models usually involves a data set of some kind.
-Data is specified in a two-dimensional backend-specific data containers -- `np.ndarray` and `torch.Tensor` for the `base` and `torch` backends, respectively.
+Data is specified in two-dimensional backend-specific data containers - `np.ndarray` and `torch.Tensor` for the `base` and `torch` backends, respectively.
 Each row of the data container is regarded as a distinct data instance.
 The columns represent the features in the data set and the column indices should correspond to the scope indices.
 Missing feature values are represented as `NaN` values.

 ### Inference

 For inference, SPFlow offers the computation of the likelihoods and log-likelihoods of data for models.
-Inference takes a two-dimensional data set and returns a two-dimensional containing the (log-)likelihoods, where each row corresponds to an input data instance.
+Inference takes a two-dimensional data set and returns a two-dimensional array containing the (log-)likelihoods, where each row corresponds to an input data instance.
 The number of columns corresponds to the number of outputs of the module inference is performed on.
 ```python
 from spflow.<backend>.inference import log_likelihood, likelihood

 likelihoods = likelihood(model, data)
 log_likelihoods = log_likelihood(model, data)
 ```
 Missing data (i.e., `NaN` values) is implicitly marginalized over.
-This means that a completely missing data instance (all `NaN` row), outputs a likelihood of `1` (and corresponding log-likelihood of `0`).
+This means that a completely missing data instance (all `NaN` row) outputs a likelihood of `1` (and corresponding log-likelihood of `0`).

 ### Sampling